Construction Processes & Industry Best Practices

-The construction process is relatively more dangerous than other industrial processes.
+The construction processes are relatively more dangerous than other industrial processes.
 This is mainly due to the materials and heavy equipment used and irreversible products that need to be built using these materials and machinery.

 10 Best Business Practices in Construction